Jamf Contract Documents Frequently Asked Questions (“FAQ”)

-- Security Controls: Jamf's security program uses controls described in Jamf's Information Security Schedule, Jamf’s SOC 2 reports (or industry successor report) and Jamf’s ISO27001 certifications.
-Jamf’s current SOC 2 report covers Jamf Pro and Jamf Now.
-Jamf is expecting a second SOC 2 report that covers Jamf Pro, Jamf Now, Jamf School and Jamf Protect by December 2021.
-Jamf’s SOC 2 report is the result of Jamf engaging an independent public auditing firm to assess Jamf’s security controls.
-In addition to the SOC 2 report for the select products above, Jamf has achieved ISO27001 certification for Jamf Pro, Jamf Now, Jamf School and Jamf Protect, as well as our new offerings Jamf Data Policy, Jamf Threat Defense and Jamf Private Access.
-During the term of the SLASA, Jamf's security program will not materially diminish the protections provided by the controls set forth in Jamf's Information Security Schedule, ISO27001 certificates and most recent SOC 2 audit reports.
-Thus, our customers always understand security controls protecting their Customer Content and that such controls may not be materially diminished.
-Since the SOC 2 and ISO27001 are audited by independent sources, Jamf provides customers with objective evidence that Jamf maintains its security controls.
-You may request a copy of Jamf’s SOC 2 report, ISO27001 certificate and other security documents through Jamf’s security portal.
+- Security Controls: Jamf's security program uses controls described in Jamf's Information Security Schedule, Jamf’s SOC 2 reports (or industry successor report) and Jamf’s ISO27001 certification.
+Jamf currently has a SOC 2 report that covers Jamf Pro, Jamf Now, Jamf School, Jamf Protect, Jamf Private Access, Jamf Threat Defense, and Jamf Data Policy for a revolving 12-month period.
+In addition to the SOC 2 reports for the products named above, Jamf has achieved both ISO27001 and ISO27701 certification for Jamf Pro, Jamf Now, Jamf School, Jamf Protect, Jamf Data Policy, Jamf Threat Defense, and Jamf Private Access.
+During the term of the SLASA, Jamf will not materially diminish the protections provided by the controls set forth in Jamf's Information Security Schedule, ISO27001 and ISO27701 certificates and most recent SOC 2 audit reports.
+The SOC 2 reports are the result of Jamf engaging an independent public auditing firm to assess its security controls.
+You may request a copy of Jamf’s SOC 2 report, ISO27001 and ISO 27701 certificates and other security documents through Jamf’s security portal.

-- Background Screening: Jamf's SOC 2 report evidences the fact that Jamf conducts background screens on our employees.
+- Background Screening: Jamf's SOC 2 report evidences the fact that Jamf conducts background checks on our employees.

 How does Jamf address customer data privacy concerns?

-- Following a Privacy by Design Approach: Jamf has applied a Privacy by Design approach to our internal processes, including product development, vendor management and around our Hosted Services.
-This allows us to proactively identify, evaluate and implement full lifecycle protection over new Personal Data collection and use cases and any changes to existing collection and use practices to ensure we are only processing Personal Data in accordance with our SLASA, DPA and customers’ documented instructions.
+- Following a Privacy by Design Approach: Jamf has applied a Privacy by Design approach to our internal processes, including product design and development, vendor selection and management, and around our Hosted Services.
+Our commitment to this approach allows us to proactively identify, evaluate, and implement full lifecycle protection over new Personal Data collection and use cases and any changes to existing collection and use practices to ensure we are only processing Personal Data in accordance with our SLASA, DPA, and customers’ documented instructions.

-- Complying with all applicable laws, including data privacy laws: Jamf will comply with all laws applicable to the performance of Jamf’s obligations under the SLASA, including Data Protection Laws, which is broadly defined and includes all applicable data protection, privacy and cybersecurity laws, rules, and regulations of any country.
+- Complying with all applicable laws, including Data Protection Laws: Jamf will comply with all laws applicable to the performance of Jamf’s obligations under the SLASA, including Data Protection Laws, which is broadly defined and includes all applicable data protection, privacy and cybersecurity laws, rules, and regulations of any country.
 Specifically, Jamf complies with GDPR, the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020, and laws related to student or government data protection.

 No. To ensure that Jamf consistently meets its obligation under Data Protection Laws, Jamf does not agree to individual customer security or privacy policies.
 Like many global software providers with tens of thousands of customers, we need to maintain a consistent and comprehensive set of security and data privacy policies to ensure appropriate protections and consistency for all customers.
 Jamf's ability to provide a consistently high level of service relies on the standardization of our processes, including security/data privacy methodologies.
 Jamf does not agree to individual customer security or privacy policies because they are not tailored to Jamf’s practices and it is not practical to do so in a fully automated environment that is designed to always run on the latest version of our code base.
-Thus, our customers adopt Jamf’s description of our security and privacy controls.
-Jamf’s Information Security Schedule is incorporated by reference in the SLASA (see Section 17 a)) to provide further assurances of Jamf’s commitment to security.
+Jamf’s Information Security Schedule, which details Jamf’s security controls, is incorporated by reference in the SLASA (see Section 17 a)).
 Since Jamf is transparent with our controls (which are in Jamf’s Information Security Schedule, DPA and SOC 2 audit reports) and contractually commits that in no event during the term shall Jamf materially diminish the protections provided by Jamf’s controls, our customers feel comfortable sharing their Customer Content with Jamf.

 Will Jamf permit customers to audit Jamf?

 In order to maintain the security of Jamf's Services and facilities, Jamf prefers not to host audits.
 To provide customers with objective evidence that Jamf is maintaining its security controls, Jamf engages an independent third party to produce SOC 2 audit reports on an annual basis.
 Those reports are based on the Trust Service Principles of Security (also known as the Common Criteria), Availability and Confidentiality.
-In the event a customer desires to conduct its own audit or applicable law requires Jamf to allow an audit, Jamf will reasonably cooperate by providing relevant information, responding to security assessments and sharing a copy of Jamf’s current SOC 2 report, provided appropriate confidentiality obligations are in place.
+If a customer wants to conduct its own audit or applicable law requires Jamf to allow an audit, Jamf will reasonably cooperate by providing relevant information, responding to security assessments, and sharing a copy of Jamf’s current SOC 2 report, provided appropriate confidentiality obligations are in place.
 As noted in the Information Security Schedule, Jamf will complete customer information security questionnaires to verify Jamf’s compliance with the Information Security Schedule no more than once annually.

 Does Jamf offer an acceptance test period?

 Jamf's cloud-based business delivery model is fundamentally different than other business delivery models.
-Since Jamf runs the Hosted Services for all of our customers on the latest version of our Software, the viability of the Hosted Services has already been demonstrated by the existing customers who run their businesses on the same version.
-Thus, an “acceptance test” is not needed.
+Since Jamf runs the Hosted Services for all our customers on the latest version of our Software, the viability of the Hosted Services has already been demonstrated by the existing customers who use the Software.
+As such, customers do not need to check or test the Software before using it.
 For onboarding or other optional professional services, upon completion of the services, the customer may be asked to acknowledge successful completion/acceptance of the services.